Propebela goryachevi

 Propebela goryachevi is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.
+It was named after Russian malacologist Vyacheslav Goryachev.

+It is only described in one scientific paper, which is not currently available.

 Description

+P. goryachevi is a benthic predator.

 The length of the shell varies between 5.5 mm and 11 mm.

 Distribution

-This species occurs in the Sea of Japan.
+This species was discovered in 1989 in the Sea of Japan.